home-assistant/home-assistant.io/source/_integrations/light.mqtt.markdown

   required: false
   type: string
 brightness_command_template:
   description: "Defines a [template](/docs/configuration/templating/) to compose message which will be sent to `brightness_command_topic`.
-Available variables: `value`."
+Available variables: `value` and `brightness_provided`.
+Value of `brightness_provided` is a boolean indicating if the brightness was provided by the action (e.g. brightness change action)."
   required: false
   type: string
 brightness_scale: